beego/beedoc/en-US/Controllers_SafeMap.md

 # Thread-safe map

 We know that map is not thread safe in Go, if you don't know it, this article may be helpful for you: [atomic_maps](http://golang.org/doc/faq#atomic_maps).
 However, we need a kind of thread safe map in practice, especially when we are using goroutines.
-Therefore, beego provides a simple built-in thread safe map implementation.
+Therefore, Beego provides a simple built-in thread safe map implementation.

 ```go
 bm := NewBeeMap()